Are you paying attention, we have World Health Day on 7 April 2016 from WHO.

 Let us look at some simple stuff about Diabetes, which is the WHO hot topic for this year.

 Well thank God you might be saying that they discovered insulin 94 years ago but what is it saying really when we get to know that it is one of our oldest known diseases.
-This is huge and what is it about the way we are living that could possibly indicate that something is not right if Diabetes is on the rise.
-Check out some of the facts below.
+This is huge and what is it about the way we are living that could possibly indicate that something is not right if Diabetes is on the rise?

 The WHO’s job is to bring us more awareness and here is some relevant information taken from their website:

 350 million people worldwide have Diabetes, a number likely to more than double in the next 20 years.

 In 2012 Diabetes was the direct cause of 1.5 million deaths.

 Diabetes is one of the major causes of premature illness and death in most countries, mainly through the increased risk of cardiovascular disease.

 Cardiovascular disease is responsible for between 50% and 80% deaths in people with Diabetes.

 WHO projects that Diabetes will be the 7th leading cause of death in 2030.